-Our work is related with \cite{kuang2017treatment} and \cite{hassanpour2020learning}. \cite{kuang2017treatment} proposed a data-driven variables decomposition algorithm to automatically separate confounder and adjustment factors for treatment effect estimation under a linear setting.
-The main limitation is they ignored the differentiation between instrumental and confounder factors, leading to imprecise confounder identification and failing to provide estimates of ITE.
-Aiming at disentangling three latent factors $\{I,C,A\}$ from the observed variables $X$, \cite{hassanpour2020learning} proposed a disentangled representations for counterfactual regression.
-However, the algorithm cannot guarantee the decomposition between $I$ and $C$.
-Extremely, $I(X)^{\star}=\emptyset, C(X)^{\star}=\{I,C\}, A(X)^{\star}=A$ could be a possible solution for their algorithm.
-Moreover, \cite{hassanpour2020learning} relied on the correct model specification on treatment for confounder balancing.
-Our proposed algorithm is different from these methods in two ways: (i) Confounder Identification: we propose a series of decomposition regularizers to guarantee the explicit decomposition among the instrumental, confounder and adjustment factors; (ii) Confounder Balancing: we adopt a model-free confounder balancing method to remove the confounding bias in observational data.
+Our work is related to \cite{kuang2017treatment} and \cite{hassanpour2020learning}. \cite{kuang2017treatment} proposed a data-driven variables decomposition algorithm to automatically separate confounder and adjustment factors for treatment effect estimation under a linear setting.
+The main limitation is that they ignored the differentiation between instrumental and confounder factors, leading to imprecise confounder identification and failing to provide an estimation of ITE.
+Aiming at disentangling the three latent factors $\{I,C,A\}$ from the pre-treatment variables $X$, \cite{hassanpour2020learning} proposed disentangled representations for counterfactual regression.
+However, the algorithm cannot guarantee to clearly decompose $I $, $ C $ and $ A $.
+Extremely, $I(X)^{\star}=\emptyset, C(X)^{\star}=\{I,C,A\}, A(X)^{\star}=\emptyset$ could be a possible solution of their algorithm.
+They cannot guarantee accurate learning disentangled representations of the instrumental factor and confounding factor, which may introduce additional bias.
+Moreover, \cite{hassanpour2020learning} relied on the correct model specification on treatment and the importance sampling weights for confounder balancing.
+Our proposed algorithm is different from these methods in two ways: (i) Confounder Identification: we propose a series of decomposition regularizers to guarantee the explicit decomposition among the instrumental, confounder, and adjustment factors; (ii) Confounder Balancing: we adopt a model-free confounder balancing method to remove the confounding bias in observational data.